5k3105/Trans-Player-Desktop/README.md

 Load japanese video file and .srt transcript file (http://kitsunekko.net/).
 Interact with transcript file by looking up words with embedded yomichan dictionary.
 Save vocabulary words per transcript line.
 -------------------------------------------------

-I started a python project so I would be able to read transcript 'srt' files while watching anime and look up words in the transcript line automatically.
+Read transcript 'srt' files while watching anime and look up words in the transcript line automatically.
+Save and edit the defintions.

 At this point, in order to get it to work you will need python, pyside and a few other python libraries installed.. so it's purely a developer version.
 I've got it up on github with the hope of help from the community.
 I am working on getting a standalone exe version soon but I'm having to ask questions on forums so it will take time.

-It's pretty ugly looking but it does the basics which is: play the video and follow the transcript.
+It's still beta but it does the basics which is: play the video and follow the transcript.

 ![ScreenShot](2015-02-28_210645.png)